oclif/core/MIGRATION.md

 ## Update Imports

-Any imports from the old libraries can be replaced with `@oclif/core`.
+Replace imports from the old libraries with `@oclif/core`.
 For example,

 ```typescript
 import Help from '@oclif/plugin-help';